"I'm My Own Grandpa"

 Twenty-two-year-old Peter E. Linsky, of Fertile, Iowa, became a father with the birth of a son in January of 1923.
 About eighteen months earlier, Linksy reportedly married a young widow with a grown stepdaughter.
 "His father, who at that time was a widower, shortly thereafter married his son's wife's step-daughter. . .
 Then, a few months ago, the younger Linsky's step-mother, that is the step-daughter of his wife, presented her husband, young Linsky's father, with a son."12

-A search of federal census records for 1920 and 1930 reveals no Iowa resident name Peter Linsky.
+A search of federal census records for 1920 and 1930 reveals no Iowa resident named Peter Linsky.
 This suspicious news story, like others, never involves the father re-marrying first or the new wives presenting their husbands with daughters instead of sons.
 But similarly convoluted intermarriages have likely occurred.

 In 1989, musician Bill Wyman, age fifty-two, made news when he wed eighteen-year-old Mandy Smith.
 The couple, though, divorced after twenty-three months of marriage.
 In 1993, Wyman's thirty-one-year-old son reportedly became engaged to Mandy's forty-nine-year-old mother.13